Kidnapping: Police nab most wanted suspect in Lagos - Nigeria Today

 The Inspector-General’s Intelligence Response Team (IRT) led by ACP Abba Kyari on Saturday said it has arrested one of the most wanted suspected kidnappers in Lagos.

-Kyari, who confirmed the arrest to the News Agency of Nigeria (NAN), said that the suspect was arrested at his Magodo residence in Lagos.
+Kyari, who confirmed the arrest to newsmen, said that the suspect was arrested at his Magodo residence in Lagos.

 “IRT headquarters in Abuja is celebrating the arrest of the most wanted brilliant and notorious high profile kidnapper in Nigeria.